-5. The Titanic Quarter in Belfast is being redeveloped by the Port of Belfast and Titanic Quarter Limited.
-The area was once the site of the Harland and Wolff shipyard from which the RMS Titanic was launched on 10th April 2010 only to strike an ice-burg and sink four days later with a loss of 1522 of its 2,200 passengers and crew.
-Leonardo de Caprio and Kate Winslett starred in the classic film Titanic in 1997.
-The site is 185-acres on the banks of the River Lagan.
-The redevelopment is expected to cost £56 billion pounds, create 25,000 new jobs and will take around 15 years to complete.
+Qu the day Ka of arter Limited.
+RMS Titanic ys later with a te Winslett st the River Lag rter in Belfast is being redeveloped by the Port of Belfast and Titanic.
+The area was once the site of the Harland and Wolff shipyard from which was launched on 10th April 2010 only to strike an ice-burg and sink four a loss of 1522 of its 2,200 passengers and crew.
+Leonardo de Caprio and arred in the classic film Titanic in 1997.
+The site is 185-acres on the banks an.
+The redevelopment is expected to cost £56 billion pounds, create and will take around 15 years to complete.

 a.
-Paragraph Topic:
+Par ragraph Topic:

+b.
+Sei ntence that doe es not fit in:

+c.
+Ser ntence does no ot belong because: